Welfare

 Club Welfare Officer: Mrs Elaine Mortimore

-The qualifications required to become a registered club welfare officer can be found here Once a welfare officer has met the required criteria, and the corresponding documentation has been submitted to the BFA for verification, the welfare officer will be added to the BFA’s Welfare Officer Register, updated every month, and accessible via this link.
-Here a Registered Welfare Officers qualifications can be verified by searching for them by club.
+Once a welfare officer has met the required criteria, and the corresponding documentation has been submitted to the BFA for verification, the welfare officer will be added to the BFA’s Welfare Officer Register, which is updated every month.
+A Registered Welfare Officers qualifications are accessible, and can be verified, by searching for them by club Here

 Club COVID-19 Officer: Mrs Elaine Mortimore